salah-jr/Be-Positive/readme.md

 ## Run project locally

 - Clone the project
-- Run (compser install) in the project terminal.
+- Run (composer update , compser install) in the project terminal.
 - Make your DB (in our project called B+)
 - Run (php artisan migrate)
       And here you are :)